 What's opinionated about Zero to Nix

 First, as mentioned above, Zero to Nix is opinionated because it advocates learning and using flakes and treating channels as deprecated.
-But Zero to Nix also deviates from official recommendations in that it recommends installing Nix using Nix Installer rather than the official Nix installation script.
+But Zero to Nix also deviates from official recommendations in that it recommends installing Nix using the Determinate Nix Installer rather than the official Nix installation script.